mumin91/cra-template-br/README.md

 # Motivation
 I usually use Bootstrap with Reactstrap and React-Router-DOM in projects. so whenever I create a project, I need to do these common tasks.
 So, I made this template so that I can start new projects on it.

+# Issues
+If you find any issue, please create a GitHub issue.